Antonio Trillanes: Oakwood Mutiny

-In 2003, Trillanes, then a Lieutenant Senior Grade, along with Army Capt.
-Gerardo Gambala, led 321 junior officers and enlisted men of the Armed Forces in a mutiny against the Arroyo administration.
+In July 2003, Trillanes, then a Lieutenant Senior Grade, along with Army Capt.
+Gerardo Gambala, led 321 junior officers and enlisted men of the Armed Forces (AFP) in a mutiny against the Arroyo administration.
 Calling themselves the "Bagong Katipuneros" (lit.
-'New Katipuneros') but tagged by the press as the Magdalo group, the soldiers occupied the Oakwood Premier Ayala Center (now Ascott Makati), a serviced apartment tower in Makati, to protest the alleged corruption of the administration.
+'New Katipuneros') but tagged by the press as the Magdalo group, the soldiers occupied the Oakwood Premier Ayala Center (now Ascott Makati), a serviced apartment tower in Makati, to protest the alleged corruption of the administration when it came to the military.
+Among their demands were the resignation of Defense Secretary Angelo Reyes and AFP Chief of Intelligence Service Victor Corpus.

 The mutiny was unsuccessful, lasting only 18 hours.
 Trillanes and his men were charged in a general court martial.
 He was detained for nearly seven and a half years.

 Manila Peninsula siege

 On November 29, 2007, Trillanes, Brigadier Gen. Danilo Lim, and 25 others charged in relation to the Oakwood mutiny, walked out of their trial and marched in Makati towards the Manila Peninsula Hotel.
-They seized control of the hotel, which is just a few blocks away from the location of their earlier mutiny.
+They seized control of the hotel, which was just a few blocks away from the location of their earlier mutiny.
 There, they called for the ousting of Gloria Macapagal-Arroyo.
 They were joined by former vice president Teofisto Guingona Jr., who called for a "new EDSA."

-The attempted coup was over by 5:10 p.m., however, when government soldiers broke through the hotel.
-Trillanes and Lim surrendered, reasoning their doing so "to avoid loss of lives."
+The attempted coup was over by 5:10 p.m.
+PHT, however, when government soldiers broke through the hotel.
+Trillanes and Lim surrendered, reasoning they were doing so "to avoid loss of lives."
 The siege lasted for six hours.

 Trillanes and his cohorts were arrested by the Philippine National Police and were sent to Camp Bagong Diwa.
 Among the arrested were journalists from various networks.
 Defense secretary Gilberto Teodoro defended the journalists' arrests, claiming the officers "didn't know the journalists and may have mistook them as renegade soldiers."
 The journalists were released soon after.